simo1c/GateMeClass/README.md

-# scGateMe
-scGateMe is an R package for the classification of flow and mass cytometry data
+# GateMeClass: Gate Mining and classification of flow and mass cytometry data

 Example: